MagicianMido32/Detecting-Malicious-.NET-Files-Using-CLR-Header-Features-and-Machine-Learning/README.md

-# Detecting-Malicious-.NET-Files-Using-CLR-Header-Features-and-Machine-Learning - Canadian AI Conference 2023
+# Detecting Malicious .NET Files Using CLR Header Features and Machine Learning - Canadian AI Conference 2023

 Our Submission To The 36th Canadian Conference on Artificial Intelligence (Canadian AI 2023)

 This repository has all the code and files used in the experiments carried out in the paper *"Detecting Malicious .NET Files Using CLR Header Features and Machine Learning"*[1].